zpainter/iassist/content/conferences/iassist2025/faq.md

 ### Where will the workshops take place?

 Workshops will be held on the [University West of England Bristol campus <span class="fas fa-external-link-alt"></span>](https://www.uwe.ac.uk/) (UWE) on 03 June.
 UWE is about 4 miles (6.5 km) from the Mercure Bristol Grand Hotel and is easily reached by bus or taxi in 20-30 minutes.
+Registration for workshops is now open.
+See the [registration page](/conferences/iassist2025/registration/).

 ### Will there be an option for virtual attendance?